 Kathleen J Kilbey I.Eng MRINA.

-A career move to Marine Engineering Consultancy work, and a stint overseas, first with Mobil Oil International Inc, and then Ocean Systems Inc. and finally Mannai Corporation, followed.
+A career move to Marine Engineering Consultancy work, and a long stint overseas, first with Mobil Oil International Inc, and then with Ocean Systems Inc. and finally Mannai Corporation, followed.

-In 1983 Kathleen finally turned her back on big-company life and commenced a new fulltime career as a Classic yacht charter owner and Skipper.
-“Oiled teak and Flying Spray – come and get wet cold and uncomfortable on our 1962 Buchanan 11-ton cruiser-racer” ran the adverts!
-At the time Kathleen used to tell her (sometimes very motley) crews that there was no chance of their being seasick – they would be too busy and terrified even to think of it!
+In 1984 Kathleen turned her back on oil-company life and commenced a temporary career as a Classic yacht charter owner and Skipper.
+“Oiled teak and Flying Spray – Come and get wet cold and uncomfortable on our 1962 Buchanan 11-ton cruiser-racer” ran the adverts!
+At that time, Kathleen used to tell her (mostly very motley) crews that there was no chance of their being seasick – they would be too busy and terrified even to think of it!
 Kathy Kilbey has always been a keen and competitive sailor, having competed in most of the major RORC races over the years, including the Fastnet Race in 1989, skippering “Sinbad of Abersoch” her Buchanan 38 sloop, in IOR class II.
 (Click here for a pdf presentation.
 Sinbad’s Fastnet 1989 and the “story behind the story” Sinbad Maintenance 1984-97

-Please see our history and photo archive pages on this site for details and pictures of some of the Marine Survey and construction-supervision projects in which the ClassicBoatSurveys.com Survey practice has been involved.
+Please see our history and photo archive pages on this site for details and pictures of some of the Marine Survey and construction-supervision projects in which the Survey practice has been involved.

 As a complete contrast to her professional interest in and previous experience of, large wooden “Classic” yachts, Kathleen was recently involved in a project to restore “Apache” (K6054), a 1972 GRP (24ft) Hunter 701 sloop.
-KJK likened the move from a 38ft wooden Ocean Racer to the Hunter, as “like going from a vintage Bentley to a Lotus Seven – but now I don’t have to feed and clean up after a hungry, thirsty crew”!
+KJK likened the move from a 38ft Wooden Ocean Racer to the Hunter, as “like going from a vintage Bentley to a Lotus Seven – but now I don’t have to feed and clean up after a hungry, thirsty crew”!
 Download the full story here ; Apache Project